TianpeiLuke/LogdetPPA/README.md

 This project implements the LogdetPPA algorithm in Python.
 The matlab version written by Kim-Chuan Toh et al is included for self-contained purpose.

 __For anyone using the Matlab version of LogdetPPA, please cite the paper as above.__

+The __LogdetPPA__ is an efficient solver for Gaussian graphical model selection, __inverse covariance estimation__ and other graphical model inference using Gaussian distribution.